xihongzhuang/PasswordAsAService/README.md

 Compilation
 --------------
-/*to complile the typescript to javascript make sure gulp is installed in the system, if not run : sudo npm install -g gulp compile javascript file *.js locate in sub-folder dist */
+This project has already come with a compile version of Javascript code locating at dist/ in case modification need to be made on source typescript code, to complile the typescript to javascript make sure gulp is installed in the system, if not run : sudo npm install -g gulp compile javascript file *.js locate in sub-folder dist/

 ``` sh
 $ gulp
 ```